PRX/Porter/README.md

 ##### Task Results

 `JobResult.TaskResults` is an array of task results for those tasks that completed successfully.
 If there were no successful tasks in a job, the array will be empty.
-The data included in a task result is described below for each task type.
+The data included in a task result are described below for each task type.

 ##### Failed Task